 The COVID-19 pandemic has and will continue to affect economies and businesses around the world.
-We are closely monitoring the impact of COVID-19 on all aspects of our business, including how it will impact our employees, patients and business operations.
+We are closely monitoring the impact of the COVID-19 pandemic on all aspects of our business, including how it will impact our employees, patients and business operations.
 We have and may continue to experience disruptions in the future that could impact our results of operations and financial condition.
-We are unable to predict the impact that COVID-19 will have on our operating results and financial condition due to numerous uncertainties.
+We are unable to predict the impact that the COVID-19 pandemic will have on our operating results and financial condition due to numerous uncertainties.
 These uncertainties include the geographic spread of the pandemic, the severity of the virus, the duration of the outbreak, governmental, business or other actions, travel restrictions and social distancing, business closures or business disruptions, or changes to our operations, among others.
 We will continue to monitor the COVID-19 situation closely and intend to follow health and safety guidelines as they evolve.
 Further, the impacts of a potential worsening of global economic conditions and the continued disruptions to, and volatility in, the credit and financial markets, as well as other unanticipated consequences remain unknown.
-The situation surrounding the COVID-19 pandemic remains fluid and continues to rapidly involve, and we are actively managing our response and assessing potential impacts to our operating results and financial condition, as well as adverse developments in our business.
-For further information regarding the impact of COVID-19 on us, see Item 1A - Risk Factors included in this Quarterly Report on Form 10-Q.
+The situation surrounding the COVID-19 pandemic remains fluid and continues to rapidly evolve, and we are actively managing our response and assessing potential impacts to our operating results and financial condition, as well as adverse developments in our business.
+For further information regarding the impact of the COVID-19 pandemic on us, see Item 1A - Risk Factors included in this Quarterly Report on Form 10-Q.